 Animal Science and Technology

-This major, offered by the Department of Fisheries, Animal and Veterinary Science, is designed for students interested in applied animal science careers.
-Options are available to students interested in veterinary medicine, animal sciences, and animal management.
+This major, offered by the Department of Fisheries, Animal & Veterinary Science, is designed for students interested in applied animal science careers.

 Animal and veterinary sciences play a vital role in the management and care of livestock, companion animals as well as those animals maintained at zoos and aquariums and laboratory animal facilities.
 These fields of study inform our choices of general animal care based on best practices of caring for and managing animals in the areas of welfare, health, behavior, housing, nutrition and reproduction.
 During their studies students will design and evaluate strategies to address real world problems in these animal science fields.